osamuaoki/interception-dual-function-keys/dfk.md

 *Why not use [xcape](https://github.com/alols/xcape)?*

 Xcape only provides simple tap/hold functionality.
 It appears difficult (impossible?) to add the remaining functionality using its XTestFakeKeyEvent mechanisms.

+## CONTRIBUTORS

+Please fork this repo and submit a PR.

+If you are making changes to the documentation, please edit the pandoc flavoured `dfk.md` and run `make doc`.
+Please ensure that this `README.md` and the man page `dfk.1` has your changes and commit all three.

+As usual, please obey `.editorconfig`.